paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-117-transportation-for-illegal-sexual-activity-and-related-crimes.md

   (A) under this chapter, chapter 109A, chapter 110, or section 1591; or

-  (B) under State law for an offense consisting of conduct that would have been an offense under a chapter referred to in subparagraph (A) if the conduct had occurred within the special maritime and territorial jurisdiction of the United States; and
+  (B) under State law or the Uniform Code of Military Justice for an offense consisting of conduct that would have been an offense under a chapter referred to in subparagraph (A) if the conduct had occurred within the special maritime and territorial jurisdiction of the United States; and

 (2) the term “State” means a State of the United States, the District of Columbia, and any commonwealth, territory, or possession of the United States.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (b)(1)(B).
+Pub.
+L. 118–159 inserted “or the Uniform Code of Military Justice” after “State law”.

 2018—Subsec. (a).
 Pub.
 L. 115–392, § 11(2)(A), substituted “3 times” for “twice”.

 Subsec. (b)(1)(B).
 Pub.
 L. 115–392, § 11(2)(B), substituted “subparagraph (A)” for “paragraph (1)”.